 From ice skating on frozen ponds in the winter to canoeing on one of the most beautiful lakes in the summer, you could spend years here and never get bored.
+Let’s dig into the best things to do in Kananaskis Country!

-A Kananaskis Conservation Pass is Needed to Hike in Kananaskis
+A Pass is Needed to Hike in Kananaskis

-Visitors are required to hold a Kananaskis Conservation Pass.
-The area covered in the pass includes Kananaskis and the Bow Valley corridor.
+Visitors are required to hold a Kananaskis Conservation Pass, which covers Kananaskis and the Bow Valley Corridor.
+This pass is separate from the National Parks Pass needed to visit Banff and the other national parks.
 Passes may be purchased online and are attached to a license plate number.
 Requirements are around vehicles and parking, not the individual.
 This includes parking at the Canmore Nordic Center or Grassi Lakes.

-Kananaskis Conservation Pass Prices
+Pass Prices

 - Daily Pass: $15 (registers one vehicle)

-- Annual Pass: $90 (registers two vehicles)
+- Annual Pass: $90 (registers two cars)

-Best Things to do in Kananaskis Country
+Best Things to Do in Kananaskis Country

 Paddle on Goat Pond